-6.4 Difficulties relating to the student/supervisor relationship
+6.4 Difficulties Relating to the Student/Supervisor Relationship

 The majority of student/supervisor relationships are supportive and rewarding, for both parties.
 Difficulties may arise from time to time, and these difficulties can interfere with progress.
 It is important that any issues are resolved respectfully and quickly - there is no time to waste in a relatively short research project!
-If either the student or the supervisor has concerns that they are unable to resolve within supervision, they should discuss these with the course Co-ordinator who will aim to assist in moving the situation forward.
-If this proves unsatisfactory, then the matter should be discussed with the Head of Department.
+If either the student or the supervisor has concerns that they are unable to resolve within supervision, they should discuss these with the degree co-ordinator who will aim to assist in moving the situation forward.
+If this proves unsatisfactory, then the matter should be discussed with the Head of School.

-7 Ethics application (where relevant)
+7 Ethics Application (where relevant)